CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 ![](img/graph.png)

 Surprisingly, the Forward+ renderer did *worse* than the Forward render.
 The CPU overhead of putting the lights into clusters must not be worth the saved time on the GPU.
 I believe this is because in my implementation, I iterate over all of the slices twice — once to initialize their lists of lights, and once to push all the lights into the buffer for shading.
-If I were to compress this into a better looping system, perhaps I could reduce the CPU time enough to make it on par with, if not better than the regular Forward render.
+If I were to compress this into a better looping system, perhaps I could reduce the CPU time enough to make it on par with, if not better than, the regular Forward render.

 As expected, though, the Clustered Deferred renderer worked significantly better than both the Forward and Forward+ renderers.